Frequently Asked QuestionsFiling U.S. expat tax return

 Here are some important forms you will most likely have to file as a U.S. person living and working abroad.

-Form 1040 is the one that all U.S. persons need to file before April 15th, 2019.
-There is an automatic two-month extension for those who live abroad, which moves the due date to June 17, 2019, and there is a further extension that is available until October 15, 2019.
+Form 1040 is the one that all U.S. persons need to file before May 17th, 2021.
+There is an automatic two-month extension for those who live abroad, but this year the due date has been moved to June 15, 2021, and there is a further extension that is available until October 15, 2021.

 Form 2555 is the form used to claim Foreign Earned Income Exclusion (FEIE).
 You will need to provide your amount of foreign-earned income, foreign address, employer’s address and the dates you have travelled to the U.S. during the year.